-There is nothing that God needs, depends, or relies on for his existence.
+There is nothing that God needs, depends or relies on for his existence.
 If this were so, God would not be God.
-Therefore, God is not dependent nor is there an interdependence between God and anyone else.
+Therefore, God is not dependent nor is there an interdependence between God and anyone or anything else.

 The attribute of omnipotence says that in God resides all power.
 There is no competing power God is opposing or fighting.

 His omnipresence means that given the infinite size of the universe, God's presence is evident in all places and at all times.
-That also means an infinite God can 'compress' himself into a pillar of fire by night AND a cloud by day, OR he can be seen in the limitless celestial sky by night.
+That also means an infinite God can 'compress' himself into a pillar of fire by night AND a cloud by day.
+He is also seen in the limitless celestial sky by night.

 Creation itself reveals the omniscience of a Creator whose wisdom, creative genius and incomparable diversity all suggest a being whose mind is vastly superior to anything man could ever conceive, while all of this is initiated and framed within the context of God's holiness, righteousness, and glory.

 The doctrine of election renders the blasphemous teaching of man's 'free-will' null and void.